 - Three full days of art instruction in mixed-media jewelry making in Jen’s home studio, oversize garage and one-acre property in the woods

-- A little after Saturday lunch excursion of treasure hunting at antique shops in Pine.
-While there are no streetlights in our little town, there are four cute little antique/junk shops to check out.
+- A little (optional) after Saturday lunch excursion of treasure hunting at antique shops in Pine.
+While there are no streetlights in our little town, there are four cute antique/junk shops to check out.

 - Most supplies included.
 Small personal tool list required.
-Students bring their own unique found objects to incorporate.
+Students bring their own unique small found objects to incorporate.

 - Healthy and homemade breakfasts and lunches at home Friday, Saturday and Sunday – Vegan options available

 - Hot tea and scones/fresh fruit break Friday and Sunday afternoon.
 Tea selection from The Herb Stop in Pine, a wonderful natural health store with great prices on essential oils, handmade soaps, artisan teas, herbs and spices.

 - Friday night BYOB hang out on my deck with fun (and possibly a tad bawdy) getting to know each other games.

 - Gather ’round the fire Saturday evening sisterhood with S’more fixins’ provided.

 - Opportunity to “get away from it all” and spend precious art making time in the woods.

 - Invite to Private Facebook Group Page with paid deposit.
 Here you’ll be able to get to know other students prior to the retreat, ask questions and find links to information about our gorgeous mountain community of Pine/Strawberry